Call for Abstract

 - Track 6-5Prostate cancer

 Screening can help doctors find & treat cancer at early stages.
-At the early stages, cancer cells are easier to treat but by the time, cancer cells begun to spread and harder to treat.
-Some cancer screening tests are Colonoscopy, sigmoidoscopy, and high-sensitivity faecal occult blood tests (FOBTs), Low-dose helical computed tomography, Mammography, Pap test and human papillomavirus (HPV) testing.
+At the early stages, cancer cells are easier to treat but by the time, cancer cells began to spread and harder to treat.
+Some cancer screening tests are Colonoscopy, sigmoidoscopy, and high-sensitivity fecal occult blood tests (FOBTs), Low-dose helical computed tomography, Mammography, Pap test and human papillomavirus (HPV) testing.
 Others Screening tests are Alpha-fetoprotein blood test, Breast MRI, CA-125 test, PSA test, Virtual colonoscopy.